molochgame/notes/sample.md

 If my choice of color coding wasn't obvious, it's a reference to the most common team colors in Halo (red vs blue), where _biased_ players always conclude lag and hacking caused them to lose.
 The beacon of truth is default Master Chief, who is green.

 The youtube video spoils it, but if the doctor would have kept taking data points, she would have noticed my heart rate was bouncing all over the place because I was suffering from tachycardia, which can be life threatening.
-(In this case it was caused by Bupropion, so probably wasn't _that_ dangerous, but it wasn't good for my heart.
-Fortunately the next day I noticed I could hear my heart beat while working at a computer and put 2 and 2 together)
+(In this case it probably wasn't)

 To make everyone happy I included it for the AI but not the toaster.
 Nobody asks about the resources used to produce toasters and lawnmowers because nobody cares about them.
 People want dirt on AI.
 Social dynamics play a role: almost nobody likes to correct factual mistakes in social settings, even _if_ they know better, assuming the target is uncool.
 This causes bullshit to spread like wildfire.
-If no one is willing to be the "um actually" guy (cringe), physical reality may fill the role eventually.
-Entire nations have played this game, usually by convincing themselves they are special.
-It always ends with them losing a war and 20% of their population (based)
+Sometimes no one is willing to be the "um actually" guy (cringe).
+Entire nations have played this game, usually by convincing themselves they are special, and it always ends with them losing a war and 20% of their population (based).
 Everyone wants to be cool and have friends, and it takes a certain skill to be able to "read the room".
 It takes another skill to notice when a room isn't worth being in.
-For a while, highschool has all the cool kids, but eventually you graduate.

 <img width="613" height="184" alt="g" src="https://github.com/user-attachments/assets/7933356f-c02b-4ed0-ba3e-ac7bb93e6b2d" />